 You can specify a collation type as part of index definition, or use the collation type of the indexed field.

-clause specifies the result set sequence for a query; if a specified string field is defined as SQLUPPER, query results order is not case-sensitive.
+An SQL query can override the defined field/property collation type by applying a collation function to a field name.
+The ORDER BY clause specifies the result set sequence for a query; if a specified string field is defined as SQLUPPER, query results order is not case-sensitive.

 InterSystems IRIS supports numerous ways to write and execute SQL code.
 These include:

 You can use InterSystems IRIS objects (classes and methods) to: